 Q9: What activities and meetings does the group participate in?

-A: My group meets monthly (and sometimes biweekly) when one or more members present their research results and/or share their experiences (new graphics, datasets, softwares, and tools), and the remaining members of the group ask questions and offer discussion/critiques.
+A: My group meets biweekly when one or more members present their research results and/or share their experiences (new graphics, datasets, softwares, and tools), and the remaining members of the group ask questions and offer discussion/critiques.
+For alternating weeks, group members meet (biweekly) themselves to help each other.
 We also hold an annual Research Showcase where each member of the group gives a conference-style presentation of their work, followed by questions or comments from the group.
 Furthermore, we hold occasional (and optional) happy hours and group lunch.